-The Lincoln Trail ADD will seek to increase public outreach to the underserved populations by contacting third party groups and asking for their assistance in creating public awareness concerning transportation related issues.
+The Lincoln Trail ADD will seek to increase public outreach to the underserved populations by contacting third party groups and asking for the assistance in creating public awareness concerning transportation related issues.
 The agencies, groups or people that wish to provide assistance can be utilized to distribute materials pertaining to the statewide planning process.
-The members may be able to utilize their brochures, newsletters, word of mouth, etc concerning public meetings, announcements of public review and comment periods for statewide planning documents by sharing and distributing the information with the populations they service.
+The members may be able to utilize their brochures, newsletters, word of mouth, etc. concerning public meetings, announcement of public review, and comment periods for statewide planning documents by sharing and distributing the information with the populations they serve.
 These groups may include, but not be limited to the following:

-Senior Citizen Centers Public Libraries Public Health Departments Public Transit Authorities NAACP Housing Authorities U.S Post Offices County/City Clerk's Office United Way Churches Migrant Education Programs Adult Education Programs Chambers of Commerce Community Based Services Human Relations Commissions State Government Agencies Disabled American Veterans
+Senior Citizen Centers Public Libraries Public Health Departments NAACP Housing Authorities U.S. Post Offices County/City Clerk's Office United Way Churches Migrant Education Programs Adult Education Programs Chambers of Commerce Human Relations Commissions State Government Agencies Disabled American Veterans